Renumelb/Homework02/README.md

 In tomorrow's digital world, Robo advisors will make it plausible to offer tailored financial advice to suit each individual.
 This technology will not only make financial decision making simpler but also offer the speed of delivery.

 3. Comparison websites
 Today's consumers would like to receive the best product offering for which they are relying extensively on comparison websites.
-These website strive to provide the best compartitive information possible by using AI algorithims to rate and rank the offerings.
+These websites strive to provide the best compartitive information possible by using AI algorithms to rate and rank the offerings.

 Per *mindk.com*, the areas that will see growth are: